Illustration: Script & Seal

 *key = key of loop, x = number prefix, bpm = tempo of track

 When programming loops, you have to make sure that the sample loops perfectly without any glitches.
-One easy way to do is to just loop the same in your DAW.
+One easy thing to do is to just loop the sample in your DAW.
 Make sure that the start and end points loop perfectly, and make sure you apply fades to negate any pops and clicks.
-To read further on looping methods, tweakheadz has an excellent guide on different ways you can loop.
+For further reading on looping methods, tweakheadz has an excellent guide on different ways you can loop.

 One last consideration when creating a pack is to make sure you record at the highest possible quality.
-Most samples are released at 44.1khz or 48khz, 24-bit.
-Do not use mp3s, or lo-fi audio quality recordings to make your samples.
-It will be very obvious if the quality of your pack is low.
-If you are making your samples in the box, start your project at 48khz and 24bit and not any lower.
+Most samples are released at 44.1 kHz or 48 kHz, 24-bit.
+Do not use mp3s or lo-fi audio quality recordings for your samples.
+If you’re making your samples in-the-box, consider starting your project at 48 kHz and 24 bit.

 Download top samples and presets each month